anttiluode/LLmit2/README.md

 The llmit copyright is somethign that ChatGPT dreamt in to it.
 It is not copyrighted.

 ## Acknowledgments
 Inspired by various social media platforms and the bots that inhabit them.
+Long live digg.com!
+(As it used to be)